-16 Years Ago: The Dixie Chicks’ ‘Fly’ Certified Diamond
+20 Years Ago: The Chicks’ ‘Fly’ Certified Diamond

-Sixteen years ago today, on June 25, 2002, the Dixie Chicks -- made up of Natalie Maines, Emily Robison and Martie Maguire -- achieved a career milestone that only a few country artists have.
-It was on that date the the trio's sophomore studio record, Fly, was certified diamond, for sales of 10 million copies.
+Twenty years ago today, on June 25, 2002, the Dixie Chicks -- the trio now known as the Chicks, made up of Natalie Maines, Emily Robison (now Strayer) and Martie Maguire -- achieved a career milestone that only a few country artists have.
+It was on that date that their sophomore studio record, Fly, was certified diamond, for sales of 10 million copies.

 Fly, which was released on Aug.
 31, 1999, includes the No. 1 singles "Cowboy, Take Me Away" and "Without You," as well as the humorous tune "Goodbye Earl."
 The latter song, certified gold, was successful in part because of its star-studded video, which features Dennis Franz, Jane Krakowski and Michael DeLuise.